 We want our students to have a top-20 college experience and graduate to pursue outstanding careers.
-To accomplish this, we have designed the entire CBBS experience to increase our students’ success in highly competitive job markets.
-Similar to fellow top-tier universities, this goal is partially supported by a Major and Course Fee that funds infrastructure and program enhancements that benefit all CBBS majors, as well as non-majors in upper-level CBBS courses.
+To accomplish this, we have designed the entire College of Business experience to increase our students’ success in highly competitive job markets.
+This goal is partially supported by a major and course fee that funds infrastructure and program enhancements that benefit all business majors, as well as non-majors in upper-level business courses.
+Clemson is not unique in charging these types of fees, but we want to be transparent about them.

-The following breakdown serves as an example of how the funds are utilized for student programs within a given academic year.
-In 2012-13, $500,000 from the CBBS fee was distributed as follows:
+The following breakdown serves as an example of how the funds are utilized for student programs within a given academic year:

-At the beginning of the fall semester, CBBS departments fill out a funds proposal form.
-The Fee Committee, which is composed of two CBBS faculty members and two CBBS students, determines how funds will be distributed based upon the proposals submitted by the departments.
+At the beginning of the fall semester, each department fills out a funds proposal form.
+The Fee Committee, which is composed of two faculty members and two students, determines how funds will be distributed based upon the proposals submitted by the departments.
 All four committee members must agree unanimously with the purpose of the project, the student benefit from the project, and the associated project cost.
 Once determined, the Fee Committee notifies the departments and provides the funding for the approved projects.

 All benefit funding from the major and course fee is utilized within the same academic year; in other words, students benefit directly from the fee they pay.